AnnikaV9/hcclient/docs/README.md

 ```
 23:08|jEuh/s| [✓ 84263] [user] hi guys!
 ```
-It's displayed as a new message, but it's actually just the same message.
+It's displayed as a new message, but it's just the previous message but edited.

 If no `complete` status is received in 3 minutes, the message will expire.
 All changes applied so far will be printed like normal, but with the `✗` icon instead.